jemin777/ojava7.0/README.md

 Oakjava7  is not  released  now.
 It has no  bugs.
 OakJava7  will  come at  any time that you don't expect it.
 In Oakjava7  first version itself  we will cover
 80%  the  concepts of  Machine learning and DataScience. and  remaining concepts will be covered in OakJava7 second version.

+Note
+====

+Oakjava7  Github url  is  under  construction.

+This OakJava7 tutorial is  GNU GPL3 licensed.